 Laminated panels may be installed following the FRP panel installation instructions.
 Laminated panels are commonly installed directly over a steel or wood studded wall.
 Stud spacing is recommended to be 16" or less on center.
 Stud spacing should be planned so that panel edges will occur on stud centers.
-Laminated panels should not be installed over C-Channel edges will occur on stud centers.
 Laminated panels should not be installed over C-Channel aluminum studs, as the aluminum may not be strong enough to resist any movement in the paneling should expansion or contraction occur.

 - Use the same spacing guide for panels and fasteners as listed in FRP panel installation recommendations. - Laminated panels may be installed without a division bar molding, but maintain a 1/8" space between panels.
 This space allows for normal expansion and should be filled with silicone sealant to completely seal the installation from moisture (Figure 26). - Always seal around any moldings, fixtures or fasteners to provide a moisture resistant installation. - Laminated panels may be fastened with non-corroding nails or screws directly to wood or steel studs (minimum 25 GA.) or with nylon drive rivets to drywall, plaster, or concrete block.
-Install fasteners no further than 8" apart around outside edges and 12" apart on intermediate 16" centers. - Put perimeter fastener holes 1/2" to 2" from panel edge depending upon width of molding being used. - Fastener holes in the panel should be predrilled 1/8" larger than rivets. - One-piece molding is available for use with standard 9/32" OSB laminated panels. - Two-piece molding or heavy-duty batten strip and corners are available for non-standard thicknesses (Figure 5).
+Install fasteners no further than 8" apart around outside edges and 12" apart on intermediate 16" centers. - Put perimeter fastener holes 1/2" to 2" from panel edge depending upon width of molding being used. - Fastener holes in the panel should be predrilled 1/8" larger than rivets. - One-piece moldings are available for use with standard 9/32" OSB and 0.32" and 0.40" fluted polypropylene laminated panels. - Two-piece molding or heavy-duty batten strip and corners are available for non-standard thicknesses (Figure 7).
 See your FRP panel distributor for availability. - Silicone sealant should be applied in all moldings and around all panel edges, fasteners, and fixtures to provide moisture resistant installation.